Opportunities

-Ferris Summer Grants for Student Internships in Journalism are funded by the endowment of Edwin F. Ferris, Class of 1899, to support summer internships in writing, publishing and journalism, in both print and digital media.
+Ferris Summer Opportunities for Student Internships in Journalism are funded by the endowment of Edwin F. Ferris, Class of 1899, to support summer internships in writing, publishing and journalism, in both print and digital media.
 The goal is to help students acquire experience in news organizations and in companies that publish books, magazines or journals.

-In Summer 2024, this funding will be awarded only for internships that will be conducted in accordance with the University’s Permitted Travel Policy.
+Internship opportunities must be conducted in accordance with the University’s Permitted Travel Policy.
 Review this policy carefully to determine any requirements you need to fulfill before or during University-related travel.

 Eligibility